BJSmithIEEE/AltHist/aircraft/Douglas_F-7_Super_Skylancer_in_Foreign_Service.md

 ## Failed Bids

-Achieving a landing roll under 2,500 feet, safe highway-strip dispersal, and unrefueled endurance that left competing American and European platforms far behind, NATO and other, operational test pilots consistently graded the Douglas **F-7E** as the most forgiving and lethal combat aircraft evaluated.
-Douglas also offered to retrofitted the tailcone with a heavy-duty braking parachute, for short, rain-slicked NATO runways and dispersed highway landing strips where even shorter was required.
+Achieving a landing roll as short as under 2,500 feet, allowing safe highway-strip dispersal, and unrefueled endurance that left competing American and European platforms far behind, NATO and other, operational test pilots consistently graded the Super Skylancer as the most forgiving and lethal combat aircraft evaluated.
+Douglas also offered to retrofitted the tailcone with a heavy-duty braking parachute, to ensure all short, rain-slicked NATO runways and dispersed highway landing strips could be tamed.
 Yet, country by country, technical merit was systematically bypassed by sovereign industrial mandates and unprecedented corporate corruption.

 **The European Showdown and Lockheed Bribery Scandal (1958–1961)**

-The Douglas F-7E land-based Super Skylancer was formally evaluated in West Germany, Switzerland, Japan and others, against the following competitors.
+The Douglas export, land-based Super Skylancer was formally evaluated in West Germany, Switzerland, Japan and others, against the following competitors.

 * Lockheed: Pitching the heavily modified, all-weather F-104G Starfighter